ORNL/flowcept/README.md

 2. Start MongoDB and Redis:

-To enable the full advantages of FlowCept, the user needs to run Redis, as FlowCept's message queue system, and MongoDB, as FlowCept's main database system.
+To enable the full advantages of FlowCept, one needs to start a Redis and MongoDB instances.
-The easiest way to start Redis and MongoDB is by using the [docker-compose file](deployment/compose.yml) for its dependent services:
-MongoDB and Redis.
-You only need RabbitMQ if you want to observe Zambeze messages as well.
+FlowCept uses Redis as its message queue system and Mongo for its persistent database.
+For convenience, we set up a [docker-compose file](deployment/compose.yml) deployment file for this.
+Run `docker-compose -f deployment/compose.yml up`.
+RabbitMQ is only needed if Zambeze messages are observed, otherwise, feel free to comment out RabbitMQ service in the compose file.

 3. Define the settings (e.g., routes and ports) accordingly in the [settings.yaml](resources/settings.yaml) file.
+You may need to set the environment variable `FLOWCEPT_SETTINGS_PATH` with the absolute path to the settings file.

 4. Start the observation using the Controller API, as shown in the [Jupyter Notebooks](notebooks).

 5. To use FlowCept's Query API, see utilization examples in the notebooks.

 ## Performance Tuning for Performance Evaluation